workspacer/workspacer/README.md

 # Installation

-[Download the latest installer from github](https://github.com/rickbutton/workspacer/releases) and install it.
+[Download the latest installer](https://workspacer.blob.core.windows.net/installers/stable/workspacer-latest.msi) and install it.
 Workspacer will automatically check for updates, and automatically download them.

 # Configuration